nrwl/nx/docs/shared/features/powerpack/conformance.md

 The [`@nx/powerpack-conformance`](/nx-api/powerpack-conformance) plugin allows [Nx Powerpack]() users to write and apply rules for your entire workspace that help with **consistency**, **maintainability**, **reliability** and **security**.

 The conformance plugin allows you to **encode your own organization's standards** so that they can be enforced automatically.
-Conformance rules are intended to complement linting tools by enforcing that those tools are configured in the recommended way.
+Conformance rules can also **complement linting tools** by enforcing that those tools are configured in the recommended way.
 The rules are written in TypeScript but can be **applied to any language in the codebase** or focus entirely on configuration files.

 The plugin also provides the following pre-written rules: